AlexeySergeyev/local_chatbot/README.md

 - 🧠 **Conversation memory** – stores each user/assistant turn for the active session so the model stays in context.
 - 🎛️ **Configurable model & endpoint** – point at any Ollama instance and model via environment variables.
 - 🧪 **Smoke-tested** – includes a unit test to ensure conversation history persists correctly.
+- ⏱️ **Timestamped messages** – every message header includes the time it was sent.

 ## Prerequisites